Kirisos-Guna/Leetcode/1975-MaximumMatrixSum/README.md

 Input: matrix = [[1,-1],[-1,1]]
 Output: 4
-Explanation: We can follow the following steps to reach sum equals 4:
+Explanation: We can follow the following steps to reach a sum equals 4:
 - Multiply the 2 elements in the first row by -1.
 - Multiply the 2 elements in the first column by -1.